GuillermoRaez/Proyecto3-Videojuego/README.md

 <img src="./img/GameScreens/screen5.png">

-At the end of the match, you will be redirected to the last Screen, which will show you who won and you will have the uption to reset the Game and start playing again.
+At the end of the match, you will be redirected to the last Screen, which will show you who won and you will have the option to reset the Game and start playing again.

 # Future Updates